IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 : the data coming from the network, including link-layer headers.
 The actual length of this field is Captured Packet Length.
 The format of the link-layer headers depends on the LinkType field specified in the file header (see Figure 1) and it is specified in the entry for that format in [LINKTYPES].

+Packet Records are not padded to a 4 octet boundary; if the number of octets of packet data is not a multiple of 4, there are no padding octets following it. and Packet Records are not guaranteed to begin on a 4 octet boundary within a file.

 # Recommended File Name Extension: .pcap